tunglev/Mobile-Booth/README.md

 * Solution: Our app is bringing that tradition back—using the very technology that replaced photo booths to revive them!

 * Key Features:
-  - Custom background: Leverage ML to allow the user to configure a custom background in all or some of their photos
+  - Filters and Edits: Use filters on your photos and edit them.
+In a future update, potentially leverage ML to allow the user to configure a custom background in all or some of their photos.
   - Sharing: Download photo, store in you own personal cloud, or share with friends and family.
   - Video: User can opt to have short videos taken instead of photos.
   - Authentication: User authenticates using Google for human verification and photo access.